-Chillers, dry coolers and air condensers are a very common source of noise problems.
-Unfortunately, installing ineffective noise control measures that are costly and can reduce system efficiency is also common.
-There is a simple process to determine the best noise attenuation method.
-Chiller noise control must be based on understanding the 3 typical noise sources, each with their own characteristics and each with a different optimum silencing solution.
+Chillers, dry and adiabatic coolers and air condensers are very common sources of environmental noise problems.
+Fortunately, there are elegant, low-cost retrofit engineering solutions that do not reduce efficiency.
+Unfortunately, installing ineffective noise control measures that are costly and seriously reduce system efficiency is also common.
+There is a simple process to determine the best noise attenuation method that is also generally applicable to all air handling unit (AHU) systems.
+Chiller/cooler noise control must be based on understanding the 3 typical noise sources, each with its own characteristics and each with a different optimum silencing solution.

-Not using the following process cost one company over £100k.
-They replaced an air conditioning chiller unit unnecessarily based on the overall dB(A) whereas the complaints were due to a different unit generating a low-frequency fan hum...
+Not using the diagnostic process described below cost one company over £100k.
+They replaced an air conditioning chiller AHU based on an assessment of the overall dB(A).
+In fact, the complaints were caused by a different unit generating a low-frequency hum from the fan...

 Sound file: dry chiller and AHU noise control at source: 12dB(A) attenuation

-Caused by air movement and usually dominates the overall dB(A) noise level.
-By their nature, air-cooled condensing units, air handling units, heat exchangers and air conditioning plant pass high volumes of air through heat exchanger radiators.
-This airflow velocity through less than ideal paths generates turbulence and therefore sound.
+Caused by AHU fan-generated air movement that usually dominates the overall dB(A) noise level.
+By their nature, air-cooled condensing units, air handling units, adiabatic coolers, heat exchangers and air conditioning plant pass high volumes of air through heat exchanger radiators.
+The airflow through less-than-ideal paths generates turbulence and therefore sound.
 This type of noise is reasonably directional and can be attenuated by conventional silencers and acoustic barriers.
-However, great care must be taken to avoid reducing the efficiency of the chiller:-
+However, great care must be taken to avoid reducing the efficiency of the AHU or chiller:-

 Compressor hum is caused by pulsation vibration transmitted into the structure that is then radiated as sound or via direct vibration from badly mounted units.
 You typically get tonal noise at the rotation speed (usually c 49Hz) and many harmonics over a wide frequency range.
 Particular high-level tones occur at the pumping frequency from pipework pulsations as shown here.
 Anyone can easily diagnose this issue using one of the many free spectrum analyser apps on a smartphone.
 The most effective chiller compressor noise reduction options involve the following:-